Exceptional minimal surfaces in spheres: A characterisation of exceptional surfaces

-To prove that $f$ is well defined on the whole of $M$, we cover $M$ with simply connected coordinate neighborhoods $U_{t}$.
-Then we have exceptional surfaces $f_t:U_t\rightarrow S^n$ which can be chosen so that they have the same Hopf differentials in the intersections $U_{t}\cap U_{s}$.
+To prove that $f$ is well defined on the whole of $M$, we cover $M$ with simply connected coordinate neighbourhoods $U_{a}$.
+Then we have exceptional surfaces $f_a:U_a\rightarrow \S^n$ which can be chosen so that they have the same Hopf differentials in the intersections $U_{a}\cap U_{b}$.
 This is achievable, since $M$ is simply connected.
-Thus by \cite{V}, $f_t$ and $f_s$ are congruent on $U_{t}\cap U_{s}$.
-Continuing in this way, we get a minimal surface $f:M\rightarrow S^n$ which has the desired properties.
+Thus by \cite{V}, $f_a$ and $f_b$ are congruent on $U_{a}\cap U_{b}$.
+Continuing in this way, we obtain a minimal surface $f:M\rightarrow \S^n$ that has the desired properties.

-\textit{(ii) Uniqueness.} Now let $\tilde{f}:(M, ds^2)\rightarrow S^n$ be another minimal surface arising from the same data $a_{r}^{\pm}, 1\leq r\leq m$.
+\textit{(ii) Uniqueness.} Now let $\tilde{f}:(M, ds^2)\rightarrow \S^n$ be another minimal surface arising from the same data $a_{r}^{\pm}, 1\leq r\leq m$.
 Then $f=f_{\theta _{1},...,\theta _{m}}$ and $\tilde{f}$ have congruent higher curvature ellipses.
-By Theorem 1, $\tilde{f}$ is also exceptional.
-Moreover the Hopf differentials have the same length and are holomorphic.
+By Theorem \ref{exp}, $\tilde{f}$ is also exceptional.
+Moreover, the Hopf differentials have the same length and are holomorphic.
 Hence there exist real numbers $\eta_{1},...,\eta_{m}$ so that $\widetilde{\Phi}_{r}=e^{i\eta _r}{\Phi}_{r}$ for any $r$.
 This means that $\tilde{f}$ and $f_{\theta _{1}+\eta_{1},...,\theta _{m}+\eta_{m}}$ are congruent, since they have the same Hopf differentials (cf. \cite{V}). \end{proof}